 It’s not just advertising for cars that risks misleading consumers about the environmental impact of transportation.
 An ad for an e-scooter which said ““be environmentally... friendly take a TIER” was ruled to misleadingly imply that the scooters caused no environmental damage whatsoever.

 The advertiser said that the claim was intended to be implicitly relative, aimed at people who had a selection of travel options available to them, such as petrol cars, or non-electric buses.
-They provided evidence to support this interpretation, which they said demonstratrated the relative lack of negative environmental impact from using an electric scooter as opposed to another means of transport.
+They provided evidence to support this interpretation, which they said demonstrated the relative lack of negative environmental impact from using an electric scooter as opposed to another means of transport.

 The ASA considered that the claim would be interpreted as an absolute claim that the scooter would cause no environmental damage at all throughout its lifecycle.
 The advertisers evidence showed that the production method would result in emissions and some negative effect on the environment, and the ASA therefore considered the ad to be misleading.
 (TIER Operations Ltd, 6 April 2022).

-Clarity about the technology involved
+Clarity about the terminology and technology

 Two ads, about vehicles powered by Nissan’s ePower petrol/electric system were ruled to be misleading because the nature of the cars’ power source was not made sufficiently clear, and the precedent set by this ruling would apply equally to non-broadcast media.